 Management Objectives Management Strategies Actions Performance Evaluation (how they will be assessed) in relation to purposes for which a lease, licence or other estate may be granted in respect of the land.
 Build on relationships with existing and new users of the various facilities in order to draw more people to the area categorised General Community Use both as casual and paying users. xxiv.
-Undertake a Safety Audit for the Reserve.
+Undertake a Safety Audit for the Reserve. xxv.
 Erect required signage in accordance with Schedule 1 SEPP 64 and approved by Council. xxvi.
 Reignite and Implement proposed management structure (NSMC) and communications strategy. xxvii.
-Seek approval for primitive camp ground in accordance with the Local Government (Manufactured Home Estates, Caravan Parks, Camping Grounds and Moveable Dwellings) Regulation 2021. xxviii.
+Seek approval for primitive camp ground in accordance with the Local Government (Manufactured Home Estates, Caravan Parks, Camping Grounds and Moveable Dwellings) Regulation 2021. xxvii.
 Subject to approval as per above, manage the camping area in accordance with the approval under Section 68 of the LGA. xxix.
-Establish appropriate tenure arrangements for existing and new users, at recommended/appropriate rent and hire fees. xxx.
-Encourage community groups to assist with maintenance of whole of site, particularly through appropriate signage. xxxi.
-Continue to effectively administer Council's policy of park occupation (MidCoast Council Terms & Conditions for use of Recreational Spaces Procedure 2016) with users of the Reserve's General Community Use areas. xxxiii.
-Encourage a positive relationship with the NSMC and Primary Users and the establishment of clear communications and expectations. xxxiiii.
-Continue to monitor the condition of structures on the Reserve and ensure effective maintenance procedures are in place through tenure conditions and Section 355 committee (NSMC) maintenance responsibilities. xxxiv.
+Establish appropriate tenure arrangements for existing and new users, at recommended/appropriate rent and hire fees. xxxi.
+Continue to effectively administer Council's policy of park occupation (MidCoast Council Terms & Conditions for use of Recreational Spaces Procedure 2016) with users of the Reserve's General Community User and the establishment of clear communications and expectations. cxxiii.
+Continue to monitor the condition of structures on the Reserve and ensure effective maintenance procedures are in place through tenure conditions and Section 355 committee (NSMC) maintenance responsibilities. cxxiv.
 Continue to implement Council's Community Markets Policy.
 Primary and other users are content with tenuring arrangements and business plan is working well with all, including clarity and communication.
 General Community Use area has attracted new commercial users.